 Hunters who are selected in the bear or elk license drawings may transfer their drawing success to an eligible person they know, or to an individual on the DNR hunt waiting list.

-To request a hunt transfer, the successful applicant (hunt donor) must print and complete the appropriate form below and send to the Wildlife Division according to instructions provided on the form.
+To request a hunt transfer, the successful applicant (hunt donor) must complete the online form according to instructions provided.
 If a hunt recipient is not named on the form, the hunt will be offered to the next person on the DNR hunt waiting list.